naymurabir/A-7_Course-Registration/README.md

 - When the 'select' button is clicked, the prices of all the selected courses will be added together.
 The total cost will be displayed in a bookmark, and the remaining credit of 20 credits will also be shown in the bookmark.

+# Discuss how you managed the state in your assignment project.

+- The first state of my project, i have used to store the array of object of converted json file using fetch & useEffect for controlling the asynchronous data.
+Here i have stored the courses data and after mapping i have passed the data into the course component and after receiving as a props there which is destructured and displayed on the user interface.

+Secondly, i have used the second state which is used to store the total credit hour of the courses.
+And from the purpose of storing the total credit hour i have displayed the credit hours in the bookmark as well.

+Thirdly and fourthly i have used two states, to store the total remaining credit hours and total prices of the courses.
+I by using these two states i have displayed both remaining credit hours & total prices in the bookmark.